subhoshrighosh/GitSeries_Batch1/Ashwini_Kumar/guide.md

 Usage : To set your user name and email in the main configuration file.

 How to : To check your name and email type in git config --global user.name and git config --global user.email.
-And to set your new email or name git config --global user.name = “Nanak Jaswani” and git config -- global user.email = “jaswaninanak@gmail.com”
+And to set your new email or name git config --global user.name = “Ashwini Kumar” and git config -- global user.email = “ashwinikumar623@gmail.com”

 **2. git init**